 The Hodegetria appears slightly moving one foot looking like going somewhere.
 She carries the message, which is baby Christ, and in turn this little boy carries the roll that contains the New Law.
 Thus, it was quite natural that mailmen during their trips spread their devotion to this particular icon.
-This is how this Hodegetria appeared later in the West, in the Rhine and in Italy, well ahead than other images of Mary, with the big difference that the West didn’t understand the theological significance of that image as a “Mother Emissary”.
+This is how this Hodegetria appeared later in the West, in the Rhine, and in Italy, well ahead than other images of Mary with the big difference that the West didn’t understand the theological significance of that image as a “Mother Emissary”.
 By contrast, in the West She was crowned like a queen and the Baby was carrying an apple, a dove, a flower …, everything but the Gospel.

 Another icon of Mary that was reproduced countless times was a figure of the Mother sitting on an ivory throne with her Son bearing the aforementioned roll.
 Two angels appeared admiring them from above.
 Alone on the throne, without crown or jewels, she was the image of the quintessential Marteroi.

-The figures of the Apostles depicted in little altars and ivory objects were well established by Byzantine iconography* and always represented in the same order: Peter in the center, on his right John and James, and on his left Paul and Andrew.
+The figures of the Apostles depicted in little altars and ivory objects were well established by the Byzantine iconography* and were always represented in the same order: Peter in the center, on his right John and James, and on his left Paul and Andrew.
 The lateral panels showed four holy men and four confessors, as they were also portrayed in mosaics.
 On the back of the panel the procession of the holy hermits and scholars continued.
 In the center was a cross decorated with flowers and worshiped by stars and two cypresses.
-This was the symbol associated with Jesus-Nika, or triumphant Christ.
-The icon of the Baptist, the most important saint of the Byzantine church, was venerated in the Church of St. John at the Stone, in Constantinople.
+This was the symbol associated with Jesus-Nika or triumphant Christ.
+The icon of the Baptist, the most important saint of the Byzantine church, was venerated in the Church of St. John at the Stone in Constantinople.
 He was dressed like a Patriarch wearing fur garments.
 The icon of Christ who guarded the entrance of the Sacred Palace of Constantinople, the most hated image by iconoclasts, was a bearded bust of the Savior.

 Byzantine icons mostly represented men.
 Throughout the whole Byzantine iconography it was never depicted the holy virgins, widows, or female martyrs that would be represented later by the Latin Church.
 The Byzantine liturgy relegated holy women to a particular and separated place in Heaven which wasn’t accessible from Earth.
 Mary, the Theotokos, or Mother of God, summarized everything considered feminine for religious purposes.
 After her, the most feminine representations were angels who were always portrayed as androgynous creatures.
-We know very little of what once was the vast Byzantine iconography, because after the iconoclastic controversy, all the icons were destroyed and only a few were restored later, no mentioning the names of the artists who produced all the works of Byzantine art, of whom very few names are known to this day.
+We know very little of what once was the vast Byzantine iconography because after the iconoclastic controversy all the icons were destroyed and only a few were restored later, no mentioning the names of the artists who produced all the works of Byzantine art, of whom very few names are known to this day.

 We also know some few Byzantine secular objects.
 We now know about the circus’ games that took place in Constantinople thanks to a series of ivory boxes decorated with rosette borders and figurative insets.
 They had buffoons, athletes, or agile jumpers in the act of passing lighted torches to each other.
 Mixed with these figures were biblical themes of a few historical issues of the Old Testament.